RyanYavari/RyanYavari/README.md

 ##

-- 👋 Hi, I’m @RyanYavari
+- Hi, I’m @RyanYavari

 - About me:
-  Hello!
-I am a 4th Year Computer Science student deeply passionate about back-end software engineering, with a specific focus on machine learning, algorithms, and the intricacies of training AI models.
-As far back as my memory brings me, I've nurtured a profound love for computers.
-Aspiring to become a backend engineer, I bring dedication and hands-on experience in software testing and development to the table.
-Beyond coding, I find joy in an active lifestyle, whether it's strength training or backpacking through national parks.
-A goal-oriented and communicative individual, I thrive in collaborative environments and am eager to contribute to impactful projects in the dynamic tech landscape.
+I’m a Master’s student in Computer Science at Georgia Tech, passionate about back-end engineering and machine learning.
+I currently lead the development of Ernie, the AI-powered chatbot for San José Mineta International Airport (flysanjose.com), where I’m integrating LLMs, semantic search, and real-time voice capabilities.
+I also built Optimal, an AI accountability coach that helps users achieve their goals through agentic workflows.
+My interests include sports analytics, MLB betting models, and designing scalable AI systems, supported by a strong background in database systems and architecture.
+Outside of tech, I maintain an active lifestyle through long-distance running, strength training, and backpacking national parks (so far just California).

-- 📫 How to reach me via email: ryanyavari10@gmail.com
+- How to reach me via email: ryanyavari10@gmail.com

 <!---
 RyanYavari/RyanYavari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.